contao/docs-archive/extending-contao4/managed-edition/README.md

 will be automatically loaded if it exists.
 We recommend this to be located in your `app` folder, but that does not really matter as long as the Composer class loader can find it.
-That means you have to add it to the `autoload` section.
+That means you have to add it to the `autoload` section of your `composer.json`.
 If you follow the conventions, it should look something like this:

 ```json
     "autoload": {